aStudyingTurtle/redicat/README.md

 The toolkit provides several analysis modules:
 - `bulk`: Calculate depth and nucleotide counts at each base position
-- `bam2mtx`: Convert BAM files to single-cell matrices
+- `bam2mtx`: Convert BAM files to single-cell matrices (now supporting an automated two-pass workflow)
-- `preprocess`: Filter BAM files based on various criteria
 - `call`: RNA editing detection and analysis pipeline

 If a metric is missing or performance is lacking, please file a bug/feature ticket in issues.